smdremedy/przybornik_pragmatycznego_programisty/README.md

 ## Summary

-This ebook was intended to be Lead Magnet at my blog: <a href="http://soldiersofmobile.com">Soldiers of Mobile</a>, but as a geek I could not have missed the oportunity to create an OpenSource book. :)
+This ebook was intended to be Lead Magnet at my blog: <a href="https://SzkoleniaAndroid.pl/blog">SzkoleniaAndroid.pl</a>, but as a geek I could not have missed the oportunity to create an OpenSource book. :)

 This is work in progress and you are more than welcome to contribute!
 If you don't speak Polish, no worry.
 I am planing to do translation to english...someday.

-### Chapters
+### Rozdziały

-You can report your favourite Android tools in those categories:
+Napisz do mnie jeśli masz pomysły na nowe elementy w kategoriach:

-* Narzędzia (stand alone tools)
+* Narzędzia
-* Usługi (services)
+* Usługi
-* Biblioteki (libraries)
+* Biblioteki
-* Warto śledzić (Android mavens)
+* Warto śledzić
-* Kody źródłowe (source codes and examples)
+* Kody źródłowe
-* Źródła wiedzy (books, sites, YT etc.)
+* Źródła wiedzy (książki, strony, YT etc.)

-### Contributing
+### Pomoc

 "Wow.
 We can now do books in Markdown" - Paulo Coelho

-You can edit this ebook with your favourite editor (VIM rulez!), and make pull requests with typos, gramar fixes, or new tools added.
+Możesz edytować tę książkę w dowolny edytorze tekstowym (VIM rulez!) i wystawić pull request z poprawkami błędów, literówek i nowymi zgłoszeniami.

 ### Credits

  - Sylwester Madej
- - Paweł Byszewski (RxAndroid, Retrolambda idea)
+ - Paweł Byszewski